geshan/geshan.github.com/posts/2020-11-20-nodejs-with-docker.md

 All the code is in a public [github repository](https://github.com/geshan/express-app).
 You can run the following commands to get started quickly:

-1. Given you have get setup correctly, clone the repo with: `git clone git@github.com:geshan/express-app.git`
+1. Given you have git setup correctly, clone the repo with: `git clone git@github.com:geshan/express-app.git`
 1. Then execute `cd express-app`
-1. After that run `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build`
+1. After that run `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build`, wait for build to finish.
-1. Consequently execute: `docker-compose up` , wait for some time to see `nodemon starting...` on your console.
+1. Consequently execute: `docker-compose up`, wait for some time to see `nodemon starting...` on your console.
 1. Following that, hit `http://localhost:3000` on a browser
 1. You should see the following output on your browser: